Coronavirus reaches Europe as France confirms 3 cases | DW | 24.01.2020

 Chinese officials have called off some Lunar New Year celebrations to prevent the further spread of the coronavirus

-More than 800 cases and 26 fatalities have been reported in China, and officials there have placed a lockdown on at least 13 cities covering more than 36 million inhabitants in an attempt to contain the virus' spread.
+As of early Saturday, at least 41 fatalities have been reported in China.
+Officials there have placed a lockdown on at least 13 cities covering more than 36 million inhabitants in an attempt to contain the virus' spread.
+More than 1,000 people are also estimated to have been infected globally.

 Authorities have also canceled various events relating to the Chinese Lunar New Year, which begins Saturday and is a time when millions of Chinese travel to be with family and gather for large public celebrations.